-Prerequisite(s): A cumulative GPA of 2.00, admission to the MLT program; Co-requisite: MLT 280.
+Prerequisite(s): A cumulative GPA of 2.00, admission to the MLT program and completion of MLT 250/251 with a grade of C or higher; Co-requisite: MLT 280.
 This course will focus on the clinical application of the basic principles of blood groups, antibody detection and identification, transfusion practice, and collection of donated blood units.